tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         Slippage tells you how much you will lose in a trade because there is not enough :term:`liquidity` to satisfy the deal. `More information <https://www.investopedia.com/terms/s/slippage.asp>`__.

+    Yield farming

+        Pooling assets of multiple people for passive trading strategies.
+Usually yield farming pools rely on liquidity mining token distribution which they immediately sell (auto compounding).
+Yield farms operate solely on smart contracts and their strategies are limited.
+Yield farms almost always take zero market risk agains their :term:`quote token`.

+    Exposure

+        The risk of a strategy for the volatility of a particular asset.
+For example, if you have 100% exposure to ETH and ETH prices drops to zero, you lose all of your money.

+    Market neutral strategy

+        Market neutral strategies are trading strategies that have little or no :term:`exposure` to crypto asset volatility.
+They are often :term:`high-frequency trading` strategies, like arbitrage.
+Good market neutral strategies can make 10% - 20% monthly yield in cryptocurrency markets.

+    High-frequency trading

+        High-frequency trading, or HFT for short, is a trading strategy where you do arbitration, cross-market market making or such and compete against the other actors with your technical speed.
+Capitalgram is not suitable framework for HFT trading, though its data can aid to come up with good HFT strategiees.

+    Directional strategy

+        A trading strategy where you bet the market to go up or down.

+    Active strategy

+        Buying and selling assets based on the market movement.
+Differs from buy-and-hold by actively (hourly, daily, weekly) engaging in trading. `Read more <https://www.investopedia.com/articles/active-trading/11/four-types-of-active-traders.asp>`__.

+    Non-custodial

+        A smart contract based service model where the owner of the assets never lose the control of the assets.
+This is opposite to most traditional finance services where you cannot see what happens to your money after the deposit or whether you are able to withdraw.
+The integrity of the service provider in the traditional finance thus needs to be guaranteted through regulation or government bailouts.
+The non-custodial model is specific to smart contracts and cannot be achieved without a blockchain. `Read more <https://stackoverflow.com/questions/65009246/what-does-non-custodial-mean>`__.

+    Private strategy

+        A trading strategy where the source code of the strategy is not disclosed to public.
+Private strategies can still be :term:`non-custodial` and enjoy the benefits of Capitalgram protocol trade execution and fee distribution. :ref`Read more <Private strategies>`.